percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 may be trusted with most non-media related aspects of hosting a conference.

-### MDD
+### Media Distributor

-A Media Distribution Device (MDD) forwards RTP flows between endpoints in the conference while performing per-hop authentication of each RTP packet.
-The MDD may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
-The MDD will also relay secured messaging between the endpoints and the key management function and will acquire per-hop key information from the KMF.
+A Media Distributor (MD) forwards RTP flows between endpoints in the conference while performing per-hop authentication of each RTP packet.
+The Media Distributor may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
+The Media Distributor will also relay secured messaging between the endpoints and the key management function and will acquire per-hop key information from the KMF.
 The actual media content **MUST NOT** not be decryptable by an MDD, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.

-An endpoint's ability to join a conference hosted by an MDD **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys, as the MDD does not have the ability to determine whether an endpoint is authorized.
+An endpoint's ability to join a conference hosted by an Media Distributor **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys, as the Media Distributor does not have the ability to determine whether an endpoint is authorized.

-An MDD **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. pre-PERC) deployments.
+An Media Distributor **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (refer to (#attacks)), etc, to a level equal to or better than traditional conferencing (i.e. pre-PERC) deployments.

-An MDD or associated conferencing infrastructure may also initiate or terminate various conference control related messaging, which is outside the scope of this framework document.
+An Media Distributor or associated conferencing infrastructure may also initiate or terminate various conference control related messaging, which is outside the scope of this framework document.